sudorandomgit/sec-references/http_get_requests_and_responses.md

 `Accept-Encoding: gzip, deflate, br`

 * Indicates acceptable compression formats.
 * `gzip` is most common. `br` is Brotli (more efficient), common on modern sites.
 * Server will compress response if able.
 * You can modify or remove this to force an uncompressed response.

-**Q: What happens if we recieve content in other encoding?** → Browser will reject it.
+**Q: What happens if we recieve content in other encoding?** → Anything not listed is rejected.

 **Q: What happens if omit this header?** →  Any content-coding is considered acceptable by the user agent.
 In practice however, it seems like most commonly used servers (e.g. Apache, nginx) will not do this, and will send an uncompressed response if the field is omitted.